Kitchen Extension Builders in Kensington (W8, W14)

 Frequently Asked Questions

-- How much does a Kensington kitchen project cost?
+- What does a Kensington kitchen project involve?

-- Mansion flat kitchen reconfiguration with internal load-bearing wall removal (the most common Kensington project) runs £80,000-£200,000 depending on scope, scale of structural opening-up, and specification.
-Rear extension on a stucco-fronted townhouse runs £150,000-£350,000 reflecting heritage materials and luxury kitchen specification.
-Basement kitchen extension under existing footprint runs £200,000-£500,000 including tanking, structure, and fit-out.
-Listed Building Consent on Grade II properties typically adds 40-70% to construction cost.
-Section 20 consultation and Licence to Alter on mansion flats add £2,500-£6,000 in coordination and structural calculations.
-Basement Impact Assessment adds £8,000-£20,000.
-Construction Management Plan adds £5,000-£15,000.
-Fixed-price contract before any work starts.
+- Three patterns cover most of what we build.
+Mansion flat kitchen reconfiguration with internal load-bearing wall removal is the most common Kensington project, scoped around the structural opening-up and specification.
+Rear extension on a stucco-fronted townhouse uses heritage materials and a luxury kitchen specification.
+Basement kitchen extension under the existing footprint includes tanking, structure, and fit-out.
+Listed Building Consent on Grade II properties adds specialist trades and a longer programme.
+Section 20 consultation and Licence to Alter on mansion flats add coordination and structural calculations.
+Basement projects add a Basement Impact Assessment, and a Construction Management Plan where required.
+The full scope is fixed in writing after a free site visit before any work starts.

 - What's involved in working on a listed Kensington property?

 - Substantial planning preparation.
 Most Kensington period properties are Grade II or Grade II* listed, requiring Listed Building Consent for virtually any change including internal layout alterations, removal or alteration of original features (cornicing, ceiling roses, fireplaces, panelled doors, decorative plasterwork), replacement of original windows or doors, render colour, and roof material changes.
 Application takes 12-16 weeks at the Royal Borough of Kensington and Chelsea, which has one of London's most demanding heritage teams.
-We work with conservation-specialist architects on every listed project and use heritage materials matched to the original — lime mortar, slate, timber, conservation-grade glass.
-Listed Kensington work typically costs 40-70% more than equivalent work on a non-listed property and takes longer.
+We work with conservation-specialist architects on every listed project and use heritage materials matched to the original: lime mortar, slate, timber, conservation-grade glass.
+Listed Kensington work demands specialist trades, bespoke heritage detailing, and a longer programme than equivalent work on a non-listed property.

 - Why are Kensington basement projects so heavily regulated?

 - Because of the cumulative impact of basement excavation in concentrated areas.
 RBKC introduced strict basement policy following neighbour complaints, structural concerns, and water table impacts in streets with multiple basement conversions.
 Requirements now include a Basement Impact Assessment (covering hydrogeology, structural impact on neighbouring properties, and ground conditions), a Construction Traffic Management Plan, and a Construction Management Plan covering hours of work, vehicle movements, dust, and noise.
 Single-storey basements under existing footprint are typically permitted; multi-storey basements are restricted in most streets.
-Application costs and timelines are significantly higher than for above-ground extensions — Basement Impact Assessment alone adds £8,000-£20,000 in specialist surveys and reports.
+Approval takes significantly longer than for above-ground extensions, with the Basement Impact Assessment alone requiring specialist hydrogeology and structural surveys and reports.

 - Why hire All Well for a Kensington kitchen project?

 - Three reasons.
 First, planning experience: we handle Listed Building Consent, Section 20 leaseholder consultation, Licence to Alter on mansion flats, Basement Impact Assessment on basement projects, and Construction Management Plan applications alongside RBKC planning.
 We work with conservation-specialist architects and heritage consultants on every listed project.
-Second, full accreditation: NICEIC for electrical (BS 7671) — including concealed routing through 18-24 inch solid walls without damaging original plaster — FENSA for glazing, Gas Safe registered for boiler relocation, structural engineer calculations included, and Building Control sign-off included on every project.
+Second, full accreditation: NICEIC for electrical (BS 7671), including concealed routing through 18-24 inch solid walls without damaging original plaster, FENSA for glazing, Gas Safe registered for boiler relocation, structural engineer calculations included, and Building Control sign-off included on every project.
 Third, fixed-price contracts at premium specification: the quote doesn't change unless the specification does, including all heritage materials and luxury appliances and joinery (Bulthaup, Boffi, Smallbone, Wolf, Sub-Zero).
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Kitchen Extensions Near Kensington